akhikhl/wuff/README.md

 ### Introduction

-Wuff is a set of gradle plugins for developing and assembling Eclipse applications and plugins **independently** of Eclipse-IDE.
+Wuff is a set of gradle plugins for developing and assembling Eclipse applications and plugins *independently* of Eclipse-IDE.

-If you are familiar with Eclipse Tycho, then think of Wuff as a more powerful, gradle-based, replacement for it.
+If you are familiar with Eclipse Tycho, then think of Wuff as a more powerful, gradle-based, alternative.

 ### Where to start?